Sometimes called coconut butter.

 This is the most common way to mass-produce coconut-oil.

-The older, traditional way of producing refined coconut oil was through physical/mechanical refining.
+The older, traditional way of producing refined coconut oil.

 RBD oil is also sometimes hydrogenated or partially hydrogenated.